Claim No: CFI-036-2014

 81. In my judgment, the contention that the Khorafis are entitled to have the original order amended because they have a good arguable case that the RLFA is invalid would have virtually no prospect of success in the Court of Appeal.
 In short, I am entirely satisfied that the Khorafis do not have a real prospect of persuading the Court of Appeal to grant their 9 June 2015 application on the ground that they have a good arguable case that the RLFA is invalid.
 I say this because I consider it unimaginable that the Court of Appeal would conclude on the available material and without oral evidence that the Khorafis’ case was so strong that Vannin should lose the protection afforded by the original order to their prima contractual right to payment under Clause 10.1.
 On the contrary, it is virtually certain in my view that the Court of Appeal would conclude that justice requires that all the money now in court should remain there until further order.

-82. I would add that, even if it were arguable that the judge erred in holding that the updated financial position of the Khorafis as at 9 July 2015 and their difficulty in paying the fees due to their Counsel constituted a material change of circumstances, I would not grant leave to appeal on this point for the same reason I decline to grant permission to argue that the judge erred in failing to conclude that the Khorafis had a good arguable case that the RLFA was invalid.
+82. I would add that, even if it were arguable that the judge erred in holding that the updated financial position of the Khorafis as at 9 July 2015 and their difficulty in paying the fees due to their Counsel constituted did not constitute a material change of circumstances, I would not grant leave to appeal on this point for the same reason I decline to grant permission to argue that the judge erred in failing to conclude that the Khorafis had a good arguable case that the RLFA was invalid.
 As I have said, at the end of the day, the Court of Appeal would almost certainly uphold the original order.

 83. Accordingly, I conclude that all of Grounds 1 – 5 have no prospect of success in the Court of Appeal; nor is there some other compelling reason why there should be an appeal based on these grounds.
 Accordingly, I decline to grant the Khorafis permission to advance these grounds on appeal.